chsoo92/casual-action-research/README.md

 # casual-action-research-assistant

-One of the side projects of https://journals.sagepub.com/doi/full/10.1177/0956797617697739 under the supervision of Yujia Peng and Hongjing Lu.
+My project was a side projects of https://journals.sagepub.com/doi/full/10.1177/0956797617697739 under the supervision of Yujia Peng and Hongjing Lu.

 time.m
 analysis.m